sfu-ireceptor/dataloading-mongo/README.md

     --sample            Load a sample metadata file (a 'csv' file with standard iReceptor column headers).
     --imgt              Load a zip archive of IMGT analysis results.
+    --mixcr             Load a zip archive of MiXCR analysis results.

+  Sample Counter Reset Options:
+    Options to specify whether or not the sample sequence counter should be reset or incremented during a current annotated sequence data loading run.
+Has no effect on sample metadata loading (Default:
+    'reset').

+    --reset             Reset sample counter when loading current annotated sequence data set.
+    --increment         Increment sample counter when loading current annotated sequence data set.

   Database Connection Options:
     These options control access to the database.

     --host=HOST         MongoDb server hostname.
-If the MONGODB_HOST environment variable is set, it is used.
-Defaults to 'localhost' otherwise.
+Defaults to 'localhost'.
     --port=PORT         MongoDb server port number.
 Defaults to 27017.
     -u USER, --user=USER
                         MongoDb service user name.
-Defaults to the MONGODB_USER environment variable if set.
+Defaults to the MONGODB_SERVICE_USER environment variable if set.
                         Defaults to 'admin' otherwise.
     -p PASSWORD, --password=PASSWORD
                         MongoDb service user account secret ('password').
-                        Defaults to the MONGODB_PASSWORD environment variable
+                        Defaults to the MONGODB_SERVICE_SECRET environment
-                        if set.
+                        variable if set.
 Defaults to empty string otherwise.
     -d DATABASE, --database=DATABASE
                         Target MongoDb database.
 Defaults to the MONGODB_DB environment variable if set.
 Defaults to 'ireceptor'